Raghavan (actor)

-Raghavan (born 12 December 1941) is an Indian actor who has acted in predominately Malayalam films.
+Raghavan (/ml/ born 12 December 1941) is an Indian actor who has acted in predominately Malayalam films.
+He had received his wider popularity through in films C.I.D.
+Nazir (1971), Chembarathi (1972), Udayam (1973) and Angadi (1980).
 From early 2000s he is more active in television serials.

+Raghavan appeared in several popular television serials, including Minnukettu (2004), Akashadoothu (2011), Vanambadi (2017) and Kasthooriman (2017).
+He made his directorial debut with Kilippaattu (1987), which was selected for the Indian Panorama section.

-He made his Direction debut in Kilippaattu (1987) which was selected for Indian Panorama and also he is the recipient of Kerala State Television Awards and Asianet Television Awards.
+He was also a recipient of the Kerala State Television Awards and Asianet Television Awards.

 Early life and education

-Raghavan was born in Taliparamba in Kannur district.
-He had attended his schooling Moothedath High School in Taliparamba.
-After completing higher secondary he worked in Tagore Drama Troupe.

-He pursued bachelors in Rural Education from Gandhigram Rural Institute.
-He got his Diploma from Delhi National School of Drama.
-His first film was Kayalkarayil in 1968.
+Raghavan was born in Taliparamba in Kannur district, and attended Moothedath High School there.
+After completing his higher secondary education, he joined the Tagore Drama Troupe.
+Raghavan earned a bachelor's degree in Rural Education from the Gandhigram Rural Institute and later obtained a diploma from the National School of Drama.

+He made his film debut in 1968, in the film Kayalkkarayil.

 Personal life

-He was married to Shobha since 1974, and they had a son, Jishnu Raghavan who was also an actor and a daughter, Jyothsna.
+He married Shobha in 1974, and they had two children: a son, actor Jishnu Raghavan, and a daughter, Jyothsna.

+His son, actor Jishnu Raghavan, was diagnosed with throat and lung cancer and underwent treatment following a recurrence of the disease in 2015.
+He died at Amrita Hospital in Kochi on 25 March 2016, aged 36.